Baking Homemade Pizza in a Cast Iron Skillet

 What Other Dishes Can I Cook in a Cast Iron Skillet Besides Pizza?

-You can cook a variety of dishes in a cast iron skillet!
-From seared steaks to frittatas, the options are endless.
+A cast iron skillet can be used to cook a variety of dishes, from seared steaks to frittatas.
 Cast iron skillet recipes offer versatile cooking options for any meal.

 Can I Use a Cast Iron Skillet on an Electric Stovetop?